Listing AEM packages on Adobe Software Distribution

-If you are interested in getting your package on Software Distribution then you will need to fill out this form [link to form] on the Exchange support channel which will open a ticket.
-You will need to provide the following information in that ticket:
+If you are interested in getting your package on Software Distribution then you will need to open a ticket and provide the following information in that ticket:

 - Provide a demo of the connector (check out this example of what a typical demo looks like).